What is an angiosarcoma?

 - Radiation therapy: Previous radiation therapy for diseases such as breast cancer or Hodgkin lymphoma may increase the risk for angiosarcoma.

-Diagnosing angiosarcoma can be challenging because it can be difficult to tell where healthy tissue ends and cancerous tissue begins.
-Because these cancers are rare, not all doctors have experience with the nuances that are unique to angiosarcoma.
+Diagnosing angiosarcoma can be challenging because it’s difficult to tell where healthy tissue ends and cancer begins.
+Because these tumors are rare, not all doctors have experience with their unique traits.
+At Penn Medicine, your evaluation starts with a physical exam and a review of your symptoms.

 The location of angiosarcomas often makes them challenging to remove completely.
-If surgeons can’t remove enough normal tissue around the tumor, you may need radiation therapy to destroy any remaining cancer cells and help keep the cancer from returning.
-Your medical team may also recommend chemotherapy.
+If surgeons can’t remove enough normal tissue around the tumor, you may need radiation therapy to destroy any remaining cancer cells.
+Your team may also suggest powerful cancer-fighting medicines to help keep the disease from returning.